tqsd/QuNetSim/docs/source/examples/quantum_money.rst

     network.add_host(host_eve)

-In this protocol, aim of the bank is to create unforgeable bank notes and distribute it to the customers.
-To achieve this, for every bank note, bank assigns a classical serial number and qubits that are polarized in random bases and random directions.
-These bases and distributions are recorded by bank for later use.
-In the first part of this example, bank creates the money and distributes it to the customer and the customer receives the qubits and the serial numbers:
+In this protocol, the aim of the bank is to create unforgeable bank notes and distribute it to the customers.
+To achieve this, for every bank note, the bank assigns a classical serial number and qubits that are polarized in random bases and random directions.
+These bases and distributions are recorded by the bank for later use.
+In the first part of this example, the bank creates the money and distributes it to the customer and the customer receives the qubits and the serial numbers:

 ..  code-block:: python